 A Service Definition is an XML document agreed among the service providers and describes which service parameters can be requested.
 The Service Definition also includes meta-data that facilitates validation of the requested Connection parameters.
 So for example, the meta-data defines the range of allowed values for each parameter and whether the parameter is optional or mandatory in a Connection request.
 Service Definitions are explained in more detail in section 7.

+See section 19: ‘Appendix E: Service-SpecificService Definion Schemas’ for a sample an example Ethernet pt2pt Service Definition.

 NSI Topology